 The MuSe building extends on five levels above ground and two levels under the ground, one of which contains a car parking.
-The building high sustainability has been obtained through a broad use of renewable sources and high-efficiency technical systems.
+The building’s high sustainability has been obtained through the broad use of renewable sources and high-efficiency technical systems.
 The metaphor that inspired the architecture of the museum is that of a mountain, clearly discernible by the sequence of sloping surfaces which characterize its exterior.

 The museum’s covered plaza; photo © Inexhibit.

 Internally, MuSe consists of a number of hybrid and interlinked multifunctional spaces.